 During the 70’s the Mission letterhead held the tagline, “Preaching the Gospel, Feeding the Hungry, Sheltering the Homeless and Feeding the Needy.”
 In 1975 the mission celebrated 70 years of serving the homeless and the hungry in Lancaster County.

 In 1981 the Mission provided shelter to a girl for the first time in decades.
 The vision had always been to open an Emergency Shelter for women, but even before this was ready a father arrived with his daughter and was given a room to stay in.
 By the mid 80’s the Women’s Shelter officially opened.
 This was the decade when the Mission opened the early learning center for Pre-K and Kindergarten children known as Wonder Club and in 1983 a new Thrift Store opened on the campus, which would later become known as the best thrift store in Lancaster county.

 In 1993, the Mission opened a free medical clinic on campus, under the direction of Dr. Charles “Chip” Mershon, for people living in extreme poverty.
 The Learning and Career Center opened on campus with the goal to empower Mission residents with the skills necessary to become employed.
 In addition, Water Street merged its youth ministry, originated in the 50’s, with an existing youth outreach for inner city youth called Teen Haven.

-Located in downtown Lancaster at 210 South Prince Street.
-To schedule a tour, please email us by clicking below.Schedule a Tour
+We’re located in downtown Lancaster at 210 South Prince Street.
+Please contact us today to schedule a tour!